monica1620/JKFLIPFLOP-USING-IF-ELSE/README.md

 **PROGRAM**

+/*
-/* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+   Program for JK flip-flop and verification of its truth table using Verilog in Quartus Prime.
+   Developed by: Monica R
+   Register Number: 25010138
 */

 ```